 About The Author: Travis Baugh is a Digital Brand Marketing Manager for Bryant, where he creates clear, helpful content to guide homeowners through heating, cooling, and indoor air quality decisions.
 His goal is to empower readers with the knowledge they need to choose the right comfort solutions for their home—confidently and comfortably.

-If your carbon monoxide detector is beeping continuously (usually 4 loud beeps), it indicates dangerous levels of carbon monoxide.
-Evacuate your home immediately and call 911.
-If the alarm is chirping intermittently (every 30-60 seconds), it likely signals a low battery or end-of-life warning.
+If your carbon monoxide detector is beeping continuously with 4 loud beeps, it indicates a dangerous CO leak and requires immediate evacuation.
+If it is chirping every 30-60 seconds, it likely has a low battery or has reached the end of its 5-7 year lifespan.

-A single chirp every 30 to 60 seconds usually indicates a maintenance issue, such as:
+A single chirp every 30 to 60 seconds usually indicates a maintenance issue, such as a dying battery or an expired unit.

 - Low Battery: The most common cause for chirping.
 Replacing the battery usually fixes this.